 Mary Rooney Armand

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
-Her writing is featured on multiple websites and she is the author of the book, “Identity, Understanding, and Accepting Who I am in Christ” and Life Changing Stories, a devotional collection, available on Amazon.
+Her writing is featured on multiple websites and she is the author of, “Identity, Understanding, and Accepting Who I am in Christ” and Life Changing Stories, a devotional collection, available on Amazon.

 Love this so much!
 The words the pastor’s wife shared with you “that you were a breath of fresh air” are exactly how I feel about the encouragers in my life.
 And I strive to in turn be a breath of fresh air around you.
 I love your 5 tips for encouraging others.
 Especially if we notice something positive to say something.
 Even just a comment on someone’s nice outfit is enough to put a perk in their step.
 The world needs more enouragers.😉